- About Mobius

 How Can Mentoring Help?

 As referenced in the campaign messaging, “relationship building is fundamental to any strategy for improving student attendance.”
-And according to results from the Vermont Youth Risk Behavior Survey, around half of middle and high school students do not “feel like they matter to adults in their community.”
-There is a plethora of research (view our Benefits of Mentoring page) that demonstrates the positive effects of mentoring, including improved self-esteem, higher aspirations, and better relationships with peers, family members, and other adults.
+And according to results from the Vermont Youth Risk Behavior Survey, around 50% of middle and high school students do not “feel like they matter to adults in their community.”
+In contrast, according to the 2016 Vermont Mentoring Surveys, nearly 73% of youth in Vermont who are matched with an adult mentor do “feel like they matter to people in their community.”

 - 52% less likely than their peers to skip a day of school